drmy/websockets/README.md

 websockets
 ====

-OpsWorks Cookbooks for WebSockets with Nginx and TornadoWeb
+OpsWorks Cookbooks for WebSockets with Nginx and Socket.io